cicero343/cicero343.github.io/_posts/2024-08-23-Uncovering-Hidden-Information-in-Files.md

             --button-bg-dark: #000000; /* Black background for button in dark mode */
             --button-text-dark: #00ff00; /* Green text color for button in dark mode */
-            --button-bg-hover-dark: #333333; /* Darker background for button on hover in dark mode */ }
+            --button-bg-hover-dark: #333333; /* Darker background for button on hover in dark mode */
+            --toc-bg-color: #333333; /* Dark grey background for table of contents */ }

         /* Apply the variables to the body */